 Emily has a Bachelor of Science in Therapeutic Recreation from the State University of New York at Cortland.
 She is nationally accredited as a Certified Therapeutic Recreation Specialist.
 With over ten years of experience in the recreation field, she hopes to connect people of all ages and abilities to new and existing recreation programs here in Stowe, Vermont.
 She strives to create a strong sense of community through recreation and aspires to positively influence the well being of all people.
 In her free time, Emily enjoys kayaking, hiking, camping, and snowboarding.

 Kelli graduated from Slippery Rock University in Pennsylvania where she studied Parks and Recreation Management.
-She has a wide range of recreational experience from working 4 years in various team development courses in New Mexico, Pennsylvania & Virginia.
+She has a wide range of recreational experience from working for various team development courses in New Mexico, Pennsylvania & Virginia.
 Some of Kelli’s recreation activities include backpacking, kayaking, as well as being an avid rock climber.
-She and her husband, Andy, recently welcomed their sweet little girl, Kinsley, to the world.
+She and her husband, Andy, value the importance of exploring the outdoors.

 Bruce was born and raised in Stowe and has been serving the Town in various capacities for over 30 years.
 In 2009 he was honored with the Cliff Thompson Public Service Award for countless hours dedicated to local little league, baseball and softball programs.
 This year will mark Bruce’s 18th year coaching the Lady Raiders at Stowe high school and his 12th year co-commissioning the co-ed adult league on Mayo Farm.
 As an avid player himself, Bruce has anchoredPaintboy Painting as pitcher and first baseman since the league began in 1999.
 Outside ball, Bruce has extensive experience in masonary and landscaping and enjoys hunting whitetail and shooting bow recreationally.